node-girls/express-workshop/README.md

 This workshop is divided into a number of steps.
 At the end of each segment, you should find a link to continue onto the next step.
 We suggest you follow along with the tutorial online, and write your code in a separate repository.

 You will see code snippets throughout the walkthrough.
 Try to resist the urge to copy and paste - you will learn much more if you get into the habit of typing things out.
-If you want to test out small bits of code before adding them to your project, [repl.it](repl.it) is a useful tool.

 Throughout each step, we have **bolded** any jargon that you may or may not be familiar with.
 These terms are explained in the [Keywords](https://github.com/node-girls/express-workshop/#keywords) section at the bottom of each page.
 You'll also find a link to our cheatsheets under [Useful Links](https://github.com/node-girls/express-workshop/#useful-links).